TanSingsukhum/TanXProMode/README.md

-Noob To Pro: Part 1
+Noob To Pro: Part 1 - NavBar and Logo